abiencourt/elvtr-ai-solution-architect/README.md

 ## Description

-This repo hosts all the assignments, tests and notes taken from the [elvtr AI Solution Architect Certification](https://uk.elvtr.com/course/ai-solutions-architecture) from beggining of 2025.
+This repo hosts all the assignments, tests and notes taken from the [elvtr AI Solution Architect Certification](https://uk.elvtr.com/course/ai-solutions-architecture) completed beggining of the year 2025.

 ## Additional resources